surajgiri07229/QuickFixPro/README.md

 # QuickFixPro is a service-oriented website.
-# I made this website using HTML, CSS and Javascript
+# I made this website using HTML and CSS.